Lawrence-West/Loren_HackPad/README.md

 # Loren_HackPad
-Hi LorenHackPad is 3x3 macropad with a rotary encoder, an OLED display and two LEDs.
+Hi LorenHackPad is 3x3 macropad with a rotary encoder, an OLED display and two status LEDs.

 I First started by building the schematics